shalkoda/freefoodcal_agent/README.md

 > "To stay within the free tier while maximizing accuracy, I built a 3-tier filtering pipeline with subject-aware processing.
 Tier 1 checks both subject and content with lenient spam filtering for food emails.
 Tier 2 (Gemini) explicitly verifies food is PROVIDED (not just mentioned).
 Tier 3 (Cohere) extracts exact event names from subject lines.
 This reduced Cohere calls by 70% while maintaining 94%+ accuracy."

 **"Enhanced Features"**
 > "Implemented rate limiting (6s between calls as safety buffer - trial keys allow 20/min but we use 10/min to prevent 429 errors) and retry logic for API reliability.
 Subject-priority extraction ensures accurate event names.
-Expanded keyword recognition captures events like 'Coffee Chat', 'Coffee Social', 'Halloween Party with treats'.
+Expanded keyword recognition captures events like 'Coffee Chat', 'Coffee Social', 'Halloween Party with treats' even if food wasn't explicitly mentioned.
 Smart re-processing of previously filtered emails if food keywords detected."

-**"Results"**
+**"Going Forward"**
-> "Over 30 days: 500 emails/scan, ~150 reach Cohere after filtering, 87 events extracted with 94% accuracy, subject-based names ensure accurate calendar entries, 100% within free tier limits."
+> Currently, the agent supports **Microsoft Outlook** via the Microsoft Graph API, which meets our immediate needs since UIUC uses Outlook for all student and faculty email accounts.
+When hosted, the agent will automatically poll emails once per day, eliminating the need for manual UI interaction.

-## 🐛 Troubleshooting
+## Troubleshooting

 ### "COHERE_API_KEY not found"
 - Copy `.env.example` to `.env`